JaydenSansom/2D-SFML-Game-Engine/HW3/HW3_README_jksanso2.txt

                         -Press D or Right to move Right -Press Space, W, or Up to jump

-                - When closing the Client window, the client's player representation will no longer appear on other clients
+                - When closing the Client window via the 'X' button on the upper-right hand corner of the game window, the client's player representation will no longer appear on other clients.

         *Make sure to begin the server before running the clients